ClicShopping/ClicShopping_V3/README.md

 * [Images](https://github.com/ClicShopping#Images)
 * [Wiki](https://github.com/ClicShopping/ClicShopping_V3/wiki)

-# ClicShopping
-ClicShopping(tm) is an Ecommerce OpenSource and powerfull Solution e-commerce B2B / B2C / B2B-B2C.
-The solution is based on a modern, responsive design that will allow you to have a great website on all mobile device, desktop but also perform at speed !
-Easy to install in just some clicks on a server or on your computer, you can use ClicShopping

 #Solution
  - The solution is built on modules and APP to have a very big flexibility.